choden12/SDA101_02240355/Practical3_HTML_TABLE/README.md

 # Semister Assignment Grade

 # Project overview
-T This project demonstrates an HTML table layout for displaying semester assignment grades.
+This project demonstrates an HTML table layout for displaying semester assignment grades.
 The table includes columns for the module name, assignment exam name, maximum marks, marks obtained, percentage, and grade.

 ## Table of Contents